amidukr/pak-c-mak/README.md

 # Overview

 **pak-c-mak** is cross-platform tools used as distributed package manager for C++ libraries.
 As a prototype for this tool maven local and maven central repository was used.

-This tool re-uses git to host pak-c-mak package repositories and CMake as C++ build tool to build C++ modules: libraries and applications.
+## How it works

-For example there is cross-platform C++ multi-module application that re-uses C++ libraries implemented as CMake modules.
+Asdume there is cross-platform C++ multi-module application that re-uses C++ libraries that are implemented as CMake modules.

 - To share that C++ libraries for future re-use, it is necessary to create git repository that will be used as pak-c-mak package repository.
 Then create and put a pak-c-mak package into pak-c-mak package repository for every required C++ library and module.
 Each pak-c-mak package consists of URL to source code of C++ library, and required script to build and install this library as dependency to application.